pwinckles/rocfl/README.md

 `rocfl` must scan the repository to locate objects.
 This can be slow when operating on large repositories.
-The scan can be avoided when listing an object's contents if the repository uses a supported storage layout extension that is defined in the repositories `ocfl_layout.json`
+The scan can be avoided when listing an object's contents if the repository uses a supported storage layout extension that is defined in the repository's `ocfl_layout.json`

 When listing files, only files in the most recent version are